Omeprazole

 How Does Omeprazole Work?

-Omeprazole is a proton pump inhibitor (PPI) that blocks cells in the lining of the stomach, which reduces the amount of acid produced in the stomach.
+Omeprazole is a proton pump inhibitor (PPI) that blocks the cells in the lining of the stomach, thereby reducing the amount of acid produced in the stomach.

 By reducing the amount of acid produced by the stomach, Omeprazole reduces the chances of acid reflux occurring.